Araigumedra/Araigumedra/README.md

 ## Lastly...

 Some of those interests I talked about...
-I'm a huge sci fi fan and an avid gamer.
-Soon I'm going to be working on making something for Monster Hunter Rise, don't know exactly what yet (semester is pretty crazy right now) but probably a web based field guide/wiki so I can practice with React.
+I'm a huge sci-fi fan and an avid gamer.
+Soon I'm going to be working on making something for Monster Hunter Rise, a field guide/wiki app so I can practice with React Native.
+Digital art is another hobby of mine and I've started to work more on it so I can fully explore and exercise my creative muse.
 If you ever want to chat send a message my way!